Endoscopic Sinus Exam

 An endoscopic sinus exam may be used if:

-- The diagnosis of sinusitis is still in doubt after performing X-rays or a CT scan.
+- The diagnosis of sinusitis is still in doubt after a CT or MRI scan is performed.

 - Initial medical treatment of sinusitis has failed to solve the problem.